 Here we would define our streaming dataset, you can define your variable names and types here.
 I’m going to add 3 variables for now but this can be extended as required.
-Important point is, make sure you check the ‘Historic data analytics’ slider to On.
+The important point is, make sure you check the ‘Historic data analytics’ slider to On.

-Once you click on ‘Create’ button there would be Push URL created for this dataset,we can go back to Logic App & Add a new step and search for ‘Power BI’ then add this step which should look as follows:
+Once you click on the ‘Create’ button there would be Push URL created for this dataset, we can go back to Logic App & Add a new step and search for ‘Power BI’ then add this step which should look as follows:

-Once you login to Power BI account,locate your data sets and click on the graph icon as shown below.
+Once you login into your Power BI account, locate your data sets and click on the graph icon as shown below.

 Here is the final output

-I have add some more elements like map etc., & here is the final one.
+I have added some more elements like map etc., & here is the final one.

 Like this post?
 Don’t forget to share it!